InsightSoftwareConsortium/ITKGEB/README.md

-vtkGEB
+ITKGEB
 ======

-The vtk logo inspired by the cover of the book: Godel, Escher and Bach
+The ITK logo inspired by the cover of the book: Godel, Escher and Bach

-The  orignal tcl script was written by Jim Miller and Bill Lorensen in January 1998.
+The original tcl script for the vtk GEB cube was written by Jim Miller and Bill Lorensen in January 1998.

 To run this tcl script, you need to build VTK with

 VTK_WRAP_TCL:BOOL=ON